 Ingredients

-- All-purpose flour, sifted – Creates the structure while sifting ensures lightness and prevents density
+- All-purpose flour, sifted – Creates the structure, while sifting ensures lightness and prevents density.

 - Salt – Enhances flavor and strengthens the dough structure

-- Cold unsalted butter – Provides rich flavor and creates flaky layers when cold fat melts during baking
+- Cold unsalted butter – Provides rich flavor and creates flaky layers when the cold fat melts during baking

 - Cold vegetable shortening – Ensures tenderness and makes dough easier to roll without breaking